DanielCarlson2/Hackthethon/README.md

 The third generator is dataset_generator_with_dead_GPUs.R where a majority of GPUs are running at optimal, safe metrics however a specified number of GPUs (we use 3) are specified to be completely dead/shut down, and a specified percentage of GPUs (we use 30%) are specified to be running at metrics close to failure, but not completely shut down.
 A dead GPU means that the GPU is no longer able to draw power and has no memory use.
 This simulates a datacenter that has a majority of GPUs and racks that are operating healthily, some that are broken and need immediate maintenance/intervention to be replaced, and some that are operating at dangerous levels and also need immediate maintenance/intervention.

 #### How to install
-Download the .csv generator files from the github repository.
+- Download the .csv generator files from the github repository.
-Run in R or RStudio
+- Run in R or RStudio.

 #### How to use .csv generator
 - Open the .csv generator code that you just installed
 - With in the generator code modify the sections labelled with comments -The following can be changed:
-    -The number of racks, GPUs, and time period
+  - The number of racks, GPUs, and time period
-    -(If using a generator that adds GPUs close to failure or dead) The percentage of GPUs that will be close to fail and the number of GPUs that will be dead
+  - (If using a generator that adds GPUs close to failure or dead) The percentage of GPUs that will be close to fail and the number of GPUs that will be dead
-    -The filename of the outputted csv file (recommended to change per run so as to not overwrite any csv files accidentally) & the file directory for where you wish to store the csv files in your computer
+  - The filename of the outputted csv file (recommended to change per run so as to not overwrite any csv files accidentally) & the file directory for where you wish to store the csv files in your computer
   - Once you are happy with the specifications that you have chosen, run the code!

 #### Our Dataset Notes
 For our generated simulated datasets we used the following inputs